-NOTE: Under this category, rehabilitation is limited to the extent necessary to eliminate specific conditions detrimental to public health and safety.
+NOTE: Under this category, rehabilitation is limited to the extent necessary to eliminate specificconditions detrimental to public health and safety.

 The TxCDBG program requires Grant Applicants to document and report the beneficiaries of each proposed application activity regardless of the NPO met by the activity.
 For slum blight spot activities, identification of the beneficiaries will depend on the type and location of the proposed activity.
+Therefore, an applicant should contact TxCDBG staff for technical assistance to determine appropriate beneficiary documentation.